 - Grades of C+ or higher in all required courses in the certification sequence

-Continuation in the program and acceptance into student teaching are based upon maintaining the required grade point average, suitability and competence to teach as demonstrated through completed courses, field placements (including those in State designated high-needs school districts), and faculty recommendations.
+Continuation in the program and acceptance into student teaching are based upon maintaining the required grade point average, suitability and competence to teach as demonstrated through completed courses, field placements (including those in New York State-designated high-needs school districts), and faculty recommendations.